SiliconLabs/wiseconnect/examples/featured/low_power/powersave_standby_associated/readme.md

       #define NUMBER_OF_PACKETS   1000
       ```

-    - The user can configure monitor interval through `sl_wifi_set_performance_profile()` API.
+    - The user can configure monitor interval through `sl_wifi_set_performance_profile_v2()` API.
 The default interval is set to 50 millisecs if montior_interval is set to 0.
 This is only valid when the performance profile is set to ASSOCIATED_POWER_SAVE_LOW_LATENCY.
-    - The user can configure listen interval through `sl_wifi_set_listen_interval()` API.
+    - The user can configure listen interval through `sl_wifi_set_listen_interval_v2()` API.
 The default interval is set to 1 millisec.

 ## Test the Application